 Inside The Horrors Of The Rape Of Nanking

-Such killing wasn't just as an act of senseless barbarity, either — these men were following orders.
+Such killing wasn't just an act of senseless barbarity, either — these men were following orders.
 "So that we will not have any problems on our hands," one commander told his men, referring to any women they've raped, "either pay them money or kill them in some obscure place after you have finished."

-"Never I have heard or read such brutality," one missionary in Nanking, James M. McCallum, wrote in his diary.
+"Never I have heard or read such brutality," one American missionary in Nanking, James M. McCallum, wrote in his diary.
 "Rape!
 Rape!
 Rape!
 We estimate at least 1,000 cases a night and many by day."

-The extent to which Japanese officials were aware of such atrocities during the Nanking Massacre has long been a matter of intense debate.
+The extent to which Japanese officials were aware of such atrocities during the Nanking Massacre has long been a matter of debate.
 For one, Japanese General Iwane Matsui, commander of the forces in China, claimed that he was unaware of mass crimes but nevertheless felt morally responsible.

-The Legacy Of The Massacre To This Day
+The Disturbing Legacy Of The Massacre Today